Article:

 • Contingency Basis: Their services are typically provided on a contingency fee basis, meaning clients are not required to pay legal fees unless compensation is recovered.

 The misdiagnosis of lung cancer can upend lives and leave patients grappling with a fight for their health and justice.
 The law recognizes the right of patients to seek compensation for the negligence that leads to such dire consequences.
 Firms like Lupetin & Unatin are pivotal in this battle, bringing expertise, empathy, and a tireless dedication to ensuring that those wronged by the medical system have a voice and a chance for reparation.
-As legal advocates for medical malpractice victims, they strive to navigate the complexities of the law to secure the justice and compensation that patients rightfully deserve.
+As legal advocates for medical malpractice victims in Pennsylvania, they strive to navigate the complexities of the law to secure the justice and compensation that patients rightfully deserve.

 What can we help you find?